fhussonnois/kafkacli/README.md

 Usage of ./bin/schemaregistrycli: command [arguments] The commands are :

-	global-compatibility	Getting the global compatibility level.
+	compatibility            Getting subject compatibility level for a subject. exist                    Checking if a schema has already been registered under the specified subject get                      Getting a specific version of the schema registered under this subject global-compatibility     Getting the global compatibility level.
-	compatibility		Getting subject compatibility level for a subject. schema			Getting a specific version of the schema registered under this subject register		Registering a new schema under the specified subject. subjects		Getting the list of registered subjects. test			Testing schemas for compatibility against specific versions of a subject’s schema. set-compatibility	Setting a new compatibility level.
+	register                 Registering a new schema under the specified subject. set-compatibility        Setting a new compatibility level.
-	versions		Getting a list of versions registered under the specified subject.
+	subjects                 Getting the list of registered subjects. test                     Testing schemas for compatibility against specific versions of a subject’s schema. versions                 Getting a list of versions registered under the specified subject.

 Use "schema-registry-cli help [command]" for more information about that command.
 ```